Alternative and Complementary Therapies

 *Dysmenorrhoea- pain with menstruation

-“Recent advances in neuroendocrinology and immunology have provided an entry to understand acupuncture….estrogen promotes the endometriosis progression through on-site inflammation.
+“Recent advances in neuroendocrinology and immunology have provided an entry to understanding acupuncture….estrogen promotes the endometriosis progression through on-site inflammation.
 Current treatments for endometriosis involve hormonal therapy and surgical procedures, however, they both may induce several side effects.
 Several studies have shown that the administration of exogenous dopamine agonists can significantly suppress endometriosis progression.
-Acupuncture is multivalent in which it can simultaneously stimulate the secretion of endogenous dopamine to modulate the GnRH neuroendocrine pathway in CNS and the COX-2 inflammatory pathway in PNS.
+Acupuncture is multivalent in that it can simultaneously stimulate the secretion of endogenous dopamine to modulate the GnRH neuroendocrine pathway in CNS and the COX-2 inflammatory pathway in PNS.
 Hence, acupuncture can smoothly manage endometriosis without the side effects of exogenous dopamine.
-The endometriosis management by acupuncture provides us an example of how to incorporate acupuncture into current biomedical systems.
+The endometriosis management by acupuncture provides us with an example of how to incorporate acupuncture into current biomedical systems.
 Acupuncture may provide a convenient, physiological method to regulate the neuroendocrine system in an integrative, systematic means.”

 “Twenty‐four studies were identified that involved acupuncture for endometriosis; however only one trial, enrolling 67 participants, met all the inclusion criteria.
 The single included trial defined pain scores and cure rates according to the Guideline for Clinical Research on New Chinese Medicine.
 Dysmenorrhoea scores were lower in the acupuncture group (mean difference ‐4.81 points, 95% confidence interval ‐6.25 to ‐3.37, P < 0.00001) using the 15‐point Guideline for Clinical Research on New Chinese Medicine for Treatment of Pelvic Endometriosis scale.
 The total effective rate (‘cured’, ‘significantly effective’ or ‘effective’) for auricular acupuncture and Chinese herbal medicine was 91.9% and 60%, respectively (risk ratio 3.04, 95% confidence interval 1.65 to 5.62, P = 0.0004).
 The improvement rate did not differ significantly between auricular acupuncture and Chinese herbal medicine for cases of mild to moderate dysmenorrhoea, whereas auricular acupuncture did significantly reduce pain in cases of severe dysmenorrhoea.”

 “Results: Three studies were found including 99 women, 13–40 years old, with diagnosed endometriosis.
 The studies were different in research design, needle stimulation techniques, and evaluation instruments.
-Methodological similarities were seven to12 needle insertions per subject/session, and 15–25 minutes of needle retention time.
-The needles were placed in lower back/pelvic-abdominal area, in the shank, feet, and hands.
+Methodological similarities were seven to 12 needle insertions per subject/session and 15–25 minutes of needle retention time.
+The needles were placed in the lower back/pelvic-abdominal area, in the shank, feet, and hands.
 Treatment numbers varied from nine to 16 and patients received one to two treatments per week.
 Similarity in reported treatment effects in the quoted studies, irrespective of research design or treatment technique, was reported decrease of rated pain intensity.
-Conclusion: Endometriosis is often painful, although with various origin, where standard treatments may be insufficient or involve side effects.
+Conclusion: Endometriosis is often painful, although with various origins, where standard treatments may be insufficient or involve side effects.
 Based on the reported studies, acupuncture could be tried as a complement as it is an overall safe treatment.
 In the future, studies designed for evaluating effectiveness between treatment strategies rather than efficacy design would be preferred as the analyses of treatment effects in the individual patients.”

 Links: